AshiqZaman/Computational-Finance/_posts/2017-04-29-cayman-example-content.md

 ---
 layout: post
-title: "Volatility with ARCH and GARCH for Time Series Forecasting in R"
-tagline: Ashiq Zaman
+title: "Time-Varrying Volatility and ARCH Models"
+tagline: ARCH, GARCH & DCC-GARCH
 ---
+The autoregressive conditional heteroskedasticity (ARCH) model concerns time series with time-varying heteroskedasticity, where variance is conditional on the information existing at a given point in time.

-**Introduction: ARCH & GARCH Models**
+**The ARCH Models**

 An ARCH (autoregressive conditionally heteroscedastic) model is a model for the variance of a time series.
 ARCH models are used to describe a changing, possibly volatile variance.
 Although an ARCH model could possibly be used to describe a gradually increasing variance over time, most often it is used in situations in which there may be short periods of increased variation.
 (Gradually increasing variance connected to a gradually increasing mean level might be better handled by transforming the variable.)

+**The GARCH Models**

 *Multivariate GARCH Models*